 You don't have to end the day while the sun is up.
 Pete's Dueling Piano Lounge

 keeps a high-energy atmosphere in a unique environment.
 Thompson's Bookstore

-'s historic setting offers a mysterious vibe with a few hidden spots if you know where to ask.
-Hidden in an alley off Sundance Square, Scat Jazz Lounge
+'s historic setting offers a mysterious vibe, great cocktails and a few hidden spots if you know where to ask.
+Tucked in an alley off Sundance Square, Scat Jazz Lounge

-requires a short elevator trip into the basement where some of downtown's best live music can often be found.
+requires a short elevator trip into the basement where you'll find some of downtown's best live music.